 One of the best classic horror books of all time, watch as an effort to cheat death goes completely awry.
 Imagine a grotesque and tragic science experiment that becomes out of control.

-When Victor creates a Creature that he can no longer handle or contain, he decides to abandon him.
-The lonely Creature learns to take on true human capabilities but is consistently shunned from society.
-Ultimately, the Creature decides to take revenge on his maker and tormentors.
+The lonely Creature learns to take on true human capabilities but is consistently shunned from society Ultimately, the Creature decides to take revenge on his maker and tormentors.

 Hotel Du Lac by Anita Brookner